-Employers must enter the number of full-time employees and the total employee count in Part III of Form 1094-C. The 2015 instructions provide an additional day of the month that an employer may make that determination: the 12th of the month.
-Employers may determine the headcounts on the first day of each month, the last day of each month, the 12th of the month, the first day of the first payroll period in each month, or the last day of the first payroll period in each month.
-The definitions section also provides that an employer may disregard counting an employee for any month the employee has TRICARE or health care from the Veteran's Administration.
+Employers must enter the number of full-time employees and the total employee count in Part III of Form 1094-C. Employers may determine the headcounts on the first day of each month, the last day of each month, the 12th of the month, the first day of the first payroll period that starts during each month, or the last day of the first payroll period that starts during each month (provided that for each month that last day falls within the calendar month in which the payroll period starts).
+The definitions section also provides that an employer may disregard counting an employee for any month the employee has TRICARE or Veterans Administration coverage.

-Corrections to Forms 1094-C and 1095-C
+Correcting Forms 1094-C and 1095-C

-The instructions provided detailed information on correcting returns.
+The instructions provide detailed information on correcting returns.
 Separate instructions are given for correcting authoritative 1094-C and 1095-C forms.
 Steps are given for a variety of mistakes, including incorrect full-time employee counts, premium amounts, and covered individual information.